 It’s easier to make a positive impression on an employer when you’re applying for work you want.
 Think about what interests you, what motivates you, what you enjoy doing, and what you’re willing to do.
 Think about the things you’re not willing to do, such as move to a new location.
 Use this information to help you decide which positions to apply for.

 Use the following suggestions to extend your work search into industries or occupations you may not have thought of before:

-- Find out which emerging or growing occupations require the employability skills you have and want to use.
+- Find out which emerging occupations or in-demand occupations require the employability skills you have and want to use.

 - Consider non-traditional work alternatives, such as working on a contract basis, telecommuting, multi-tasking, or self-employment.

 - Learn how to gather and interpret labour market information.

 - Use networking techniques to find unadvertised opportunities.

 Plan how you will handle age-related issues during your work search

 Common beliefs about aging can work for you and against you.
 Surveys show that many human resource professionals believe older workers are reliable, committed to their jobs, and have a strong work ethic.
 Yet some employers have negative views about older workers, including the stereotype that they are less flexible, healthy, and productive than younger workers.

 Use the following suggestions to boost the positive—and reduce the negative—impact of your age on your work search: